Chapter 28:

 The Egregore Seven entered recess for the remainder of the day.
 The witches would reconvene the following night to allow Lisa time to prepare her so-called “Story.”

-“It felt so awkward,” Mamoru shivered once outside, “like they were seconds away from tearing each other apart.
-I can’t believe you took that Egregore’s tea, Miyuki.”
+“That was so awkward,” Mamoru shivered once outside, “like they were seconds away from tearing each other apart.
+I can’t believe you took the tea, Miyuki.”

 “I know it looks like we didn’t do much,” Reiko sighed.
 “But good job everyone for holding your nerves.
 Get some rest.
 Unless there’s an emergency, we’ll meet again tomorrow morning.”